mrdav30/LockstepRTSEngine/README.md

 Essential Abilities
 ---------
 Currently, only movement with crowd behaviors is implemented.
 If you'd like to contribute, please explore Core/Game/Abities/Essential/ and help create more essential behaviors (i.e. Health, Energy, Attack, Stop).

+## Contributing
+Pull requests are welcome from the community!
+Just be sure to read the [contributing](https://github.com/mrdav30/LockstepRTSEngine/blob/master/CONTRIBUTING.MD) doc to get started.

 Example Scene Requires:
 ---------